RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     -  Subjectively mistaken about the legal effect of the instrument; or
     -  Unable to comprehend the legal effect of the instrument.
   -  When claiming against innocent 3Ps: the signer was not careless.
-  - Did the signer’s mind “go with the pen”?
+  - Did the signer's mind "go with the pen"?
 - Two forms of unfair pressure recognised at general law:
   - 1. Duress (common law)
     - two elements of duress: